danielscholl-osdu/schema/README.md

     server.port=8080
     ```

-## Running Automated (DevSanity) Tests
+## Running Automated Integration Test
 DevSanity tests are located in a schema-core project in testing directory under the project root directory.

 1. GCP

 These tests validate functionality of schema service.

-They can then be run/debugged directly in your IDE of choice using the GUI or via the commandline using below command from GCP project.
+They can then be run/debugged directly in your IDE of choice using the GUI or via the commandline using below command from schema-core project.
 Below command has to be run post building complete project.

-    cd provider\schema-gcp
+    cd schema-core
-    mvn verify -P DevSanity
+    mvn verify -P IntegrationTest